SrijanReddy/Random/006/README.md

 source for quotes-[link](https://inspirationfeed.com/batman-quotes/)

-First I saved those quotes in a text file and seperated them as quote, id, quotee as saved them into a json using python.
+First I saved those quotes in a text file and seperated them as quote, id, quotee and saved them into a json using python.
 After that i converted that json into database using sqlite then I loaded that sqlite file into flask application.

  *To run this API-* <br>
  - Download the repo <br>